Warning in file(filename, "r", encoding = encoding): URL

 separate()

-takes a data frame and then the name of a column in the data frame to separate.
-Here our code will separate the date
+column in the data frame to separate.
+Here our code will separate the

 column of the hurricane